maykinmedia/consumerjs/README.md

 "Consumers" are classes that define how to perform operations on the remote API.
 It converts the results to a "Consumer object" which contains a statefull representation of the API result.

-*Consumers should be extended, configured and optionally methods can obe overwritten to change default behaviour.
+*Consumers should be extended, configured and optionally methods can be overwritten to change default behaviour.
 Configuration should be done in de constructor method:**

 ```js